Mitsubishi Xpander: Safety

-The Xpander is only available with two airbags, with no option to add the airbag count.
-Mitsubishi Motors Malaysia senior VP Hoffen Teh stated in 2020 that ASEAN had no real market demand for more than two airbags and hence the Xpander is specifically designed with capability for only two airbags.
+The Xpander is only available with two airbags, with no option to increase the airbag count.
+Hoffen Teh, Senior Vice President of Mitsubishi Motors Malaysia, stated in 2020 that there was no significant market demand in ASEAN for more than two airbags, and therefore the Xpander was specifically designed to accommodate only two airbags.
+However, as of May 2025, this statement has become outdated, as Mitsubishi has released the second facelift of the Xpander and Xpander Cross, which are now available with six airbags.